MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/custom-gallery.md

 ## Resources

-There are a handfull of gallery scripts and helpers in github [link](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/live/hyperv-tools/vmgallery).
+There are a handful of gallery scripts and helpers in github [link](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/live/hyperv-tools/vmgallery).

 See a sample gallery entry [here](https://go.microsoft.com/fwlink/?linkid=851584).
 This is the JSON file that defines the in-box gallery.